AlexanderLabWHOI/eukrhythmic/README.md

 eukrhythmic <arguments>
 ```

 To run `eukrhythmic` on the provided sample data, simply invoke `eukrhythmic` on a clean install of the program without arguments.
+You can also run the sample data by using the argument `--use-sample`, which will copy the relevant configuration entries.
 The exception is if you are running on an HPC system that uses the `SLURM` scheduler, invoke `eukrhythmic` with one argument: `-l` or `--slurm` to leverage your computing resources.
 In that case, you will also want to invoke `sbatch eukrhythmic --slurm`, to avoid running any steps on your current remote machine.
 A list of additional arguments required commonly by users is given below:

 | Flag 	| `config.yaml` entry 	| Meaning 	|
 |-------------------------	|---------------------	|-----------------------------------------------------------------------------------------------------------	|